ujr/swtools/doc/Tools.md

 negative to mean that lines `a,b` are to be removed only).
 Just a thought, not implemented.

+The global command faces the difficulty that it must process all matching lines, regardless of how much the commands rearrange them.
+The approach taken here works in two passes: first, mark all matching lines;
+second, iterate over the line buffer repeatedly until no marked lines remain.
+This always terminates (**exercise 6-15**) because each marked line found is immediately unmarked and introduced lines, if any, are always unmarked.
+Therefore, in `doglob`, eventually only the `else` branch within the loop will be taken and `count` incremented beyond `lastln`.

 ## Possible Improvements

 - count: accept arguments that name files